What You Want (Belly song)

-What You Want is a single by Palestinian-Canadian rapper Belly, featuring vocals from Canadian singer the Weeknd.
+"What You Want" is a single by Palestinian-Canadian rapper and singer Belly featuring fellow Canadian singer-songwriter the Weeknd.
 It was released on May 24, 2018, for streaming and digital download by Roc Nation and XO.
-The song was produced by the ANMLS and fellow rapper and fellow XO labelmate Nav, and co-produced by Cirkut.
+The song was written alongside producers the ANMLS, Nav, and Cirkut.

 Background

 "What You Want" is a single off the Immigrant album.
 It features guest vocals from fellow XO labelmate the Weeknd.
 This would be their second collaboration, following Belly's 2015 single, "Might Not".
 The song was officially released on May 24, 2018.
 Belly told Billboard in an interview, "It was the most fun I ever had shooting a video, me and Abel always have amazing chemistry when we work, but this one takes the cake."
-The music video was released on May 30, 2018.
-As of June 2019, the video has clocked in over 10 million views.

 Music video

 The music video was released on May 30, 2018.
-As of August 2019, the music video has received over 10 million views on YouTube.
+As of June 2023, the music video has received over 11 million views on YouTube.